Aquae Arnemetiae: Town

 Emperor Hadrian may have visited the town in 122 AD on his way to Wroxeter (Shrewsbury).
 In 1787 Major Hayman Rooke uncovered a long section of the Roman town wall, which is now beneath the landscaped hillside of The Slopes.
 At the same time Rooke also documented details of the base of a temple in the same area, overlooking the site of the baths and springs.
 The temple was dedicated to the water deity Arnemetia.
 It had a shrine room set on a rectangular podium, with a columned portico at the front.
 The Roman floor plan of a macellum (covered market with a central atrium) and floor mosaics were documented in 1860, on the west side of Buxton's market place near Fountain Street.

 An ancient Celtic temple, at the site of the Bath Gardens, was described in 1755 as having an octagonal base and a feint inscription appearing as 'Aeona'.
 It was concluded that the temple was dedicated to either Epona (goddess of horses) or more appropriately Apona (goddess of healing waters).
 When Edward Milner remodelled the Pavilion Gardens in 1871 the 2,000 year-old temple was demolished and only the base now remains.
-Note: the octagonal structure in the pavilion Gardens is not Roman in date; it is in fact the old bandstand.

 One mile south of the town there was a Roman farm at Staden.
 Excavations in the 1980s found the platforms of several buildings, walls, enclosure banks, quern grinding stones, pottery, animal bones and jewellery.
 The potter's stamp of Sepuminus dates the pottery to 100-130 AD.
 A hypocaust tile found in the farm house demonstrates that it had an underfloor heating system.